Watch this video to learn how Stream automates publishing into AVAIL Channels

 Exclude indexing Folders Exactly matching Content for Review (therefore include anything else not in that folder).

-For more on filtering, see our Content Filtering Reference Guide
+For more information on filtering, see our Content Filtering Reference Guide

 Step 4 — Add Tags